ShrRa/interpython_hpc/_episodes/00-setting-the-scene.md

 > as that will get your local software project out of sync with the course and break the narrative.
 > Exercises that are clearly marked as "optional" can be skipped without breaking things
 > but we advise you to go through them too, if time allows.
-> All exercises contain solutions but, wherever possible, try and work out a solution on your own.
 {: .callout}

 > ## Outdated Screenshots